TituShahoriar/TituShahoriar/README.md

 - Conducting advanced research in deep learning and computer vision
 - Developing neural network models for visual pollution detection and robotic vision systems
 - Integrating AI models on drones for real-time fire detection
+## Projects
+- **Visual Pollution Detection**: Developed a system to detect visual pollution using computer vision techniques.
+- **Robotic Vision Systems**: Worked on enhancing robotic vision systems for better object detection and navigation.
+- **Cooperative Robots**: Researched and developed algorithms for cooperative robots to work efficiently in a shared environment.

 ## 🏆 Achievements
 - Published multiple research papers in high-impact journals